Top Things to Do in Fortitude Valley

 Paint and Sip classes are available at multiple locations in Fortitude Valley, with a large variety of themes.

-For a more traditional Paint and Sip option, Pinot and Picasso Fortitude Valley have nature, people, and pet paintings.
+For a more traditional Paint and Sip option, Pinot and Picasso Fortitude Valley has nature, people, and pet paintings.
 Pinot and Picasso usually offer their paintings on canvas, though there are dates when other items, such as plant pots, are painted.

 Netherworld has Paints and Pints where there is always a theme and a unique item to be painted.
 Each ticket includes a drink, painting supplies, and an item to be painted.